JetBrains/kotlin-web-site/pages/docs/reference/serialization.md

 formats [below](#formats).

 All Kotlin serialization libraries belong to the `org.jetbrains.kotlinx:` group.
 Their names start with `kotlinx-serialization-` and have suffixes that reflect the serialization format.
-Libraries for the JVM and for the common code of multiplatform projects contain no suffix.
-In multiplatform projects, platform-specific artifacts are handled automatically and do not need to be added manually.
 Examples:
 * `org.jetbrains.kotlinx:kotlinx-serialization-json` provides JSON serialization for Kotlin projects.
 * `org.jetbrains.kotlinx:kotlinx-serialization-cbor` provides CBOR serialization.

+Platform-specific artifacts are handled automatically; you don't need to add them manually.
+Use the same dependencies in JVM, JS, Native, and multiplatofrm projects.

 Note that the `kotlinx.serialization` libraries use their own versioning structure, which doesn't match Kotlin's versioning.
 Check out the releases on [GitHub](https://github.com/Kotlin/kotlinx.serialization/releases) to find the latest versions.